 Acquia Cloud Edge consists of two products that are available for Acquia Cloud Enterprise and Acquia Cloud Site Factory subscriptions:

-- Acquia Cloud Edge Protect, which secures your application with protection against distributed denial of service (DDOS) attacks, a Web Application Firewall (WAF), and high-speed DNS.
+- Acquia Cloud Edge Protect - Secures your application with protection against distributed denial of service (DDOS) attacks, a Web Application Firewall (WAF), and high-speed DNS.
 Acquia Cloud Edge Protect examines web traffic looking for suspicious activity.

-- Acquia Cloud Edge CDN, which provides a globally load balanced content delivery network (CDN) so that visitors interact with your application at the fastest possible speeds, no matter where on the globe they are located.
+- Acquia Cloud Edge CDN - Provides a globally load balanced content delivery network (CDN) so that visitors interact with your application at the fastest possible speeds, no matter where on the globe they are located.

 Acquia Cloud Edge Protect and Acquia Cloud Edge CDN can be purchased and used together or separately.